 Working on and having a great putting stroke is important, yes, but finding the right putter for you can really help improve your golf game.

 Now that we’ve covered the basics, let’s move on to the golf putting tips that are actually hurting your short game.

 Myth #1: You Have to Keep Your Head Still

-This is probably the best-known putting advice out there.
+This is probably one of the best-known golf putting tips out there.
 And it’s not wrong.
 It’s just over-emphasized.